Toxic (song): Response and impact

 Jennifer Vineyard of MTV compared the video to Justin Timberlake's "Cry Me a River", saying that "Where her real-life ex just stalked his cheating lover in his clip, [...]
 Spears takes a more lethal approach."
-On February 10, 2004, MTV announced that due to the Super Bowl XXXVIII halftime show controversy in which Janet Jackson's breast was exposed on live television, "Toxic" along with other five music videos would be moved from daytime to late-night programming from 10 p.m. until 6 a.m.
+On February 10, 2004, MTV announced that due to the Super Bowl XXXVIII halftime show controversy in which Janet Jackson's breast was exposed on live television, "Toxic" along with other five music videos would be moved from daytime to late-night programming from 10 p.m. until 6 am.
 A spokeswoman for MTV announced that "given the particular sensitivity in the culture right now, we're erring on the side of caution for the immediate future."
-The video was nominated at the 2004 MuchMusic Video Awards in the category of Best International Artist Video, but lost to Beyoncé's "Crazy in Love".
-It was also nominated for four VMAs at the 2004 awards in the categories of Best Female Video, Best Dance Video, Best Pop Video and Video of the Year, but lost all of them (Rumors spread on internet forums claiming the other winners were rigged due to her non-presence that year).
+The video was nominated at the 2004 MuchMusic Video Awards in the category of Best International Artist Video, but lost to Beyoncé and Jay-Z's "Crazy in Love".
+It was also nominated for four MTV Video Music Awards at the 2004 MTV Video Music Awards in the categories of Best Female Video, Best Dance Video, Best Pop Video and Video of the Year, but lost all of them.
 Corey Moss of MTV said that Spears "remains the Susan Lucci of the VMAs."
 Visual effects supervisors Chris Watts and Bert Yukich won the category of Outstanding Visual Effects in a Music Video at the 3rd Annual Visual Effects Society Awards.
+In 2004, the song was the most played music video on U.K. television.

-In September 2009, the music video for "Toxic" was voted by users of the music video website MUZU TV as the sexiest music video.
+In September 2009, the music video for "Toxic" was voted by users of the music video website MUZU.TV as the sexiest music video.
 The video was also used on Life Is Pornography, a 2005 video art by Jubal Brown.
 Amy Schriefer of NPR noted that in the video, Spears was no longer trying to break away from her 1990s teen pop image and style; she was comfortable and having fun, not trying to generate any type of calculated controversy.
 The anime music video for Spears's single "Break the Ice" (2008) was based on the secret agent character of "Toxic".
 The video for "Womanizer" (2008) was created by Spears as a sequel to "Toxic".
-In the 2010 Glee episode "Britney/Brittany", the character of Brittany Pierce danced in a diamond suit during a cover of "I'm a Slave 4 U".
+In the 2010 Glee season 2 episode "Britney/Brittany", the character of Brittany Pierce (Heather Morris) danced in a diamond suit during a cover of "I'm a Slave 4 U".
 In a 2011 poll by Billboard, the song's music video was voted the second-best music video of the 2000s, behind only Lady Gaga's "Bad Romance" (2009).
 Jillian Mapes of Billboard wrote that Spears "proved that she comes in every flavor [...]
 But the one role that stays constant through the dance-heavy clip: Sultry maneater."
-Taylor Swift's "Bad Blood" music video pays homage to the red-haired look Spears sports in the "Toxic" music video.
+Taylor Swift and Kendrick Lamar's "Bad Blood" music video pays homage to the red-haired look Spears sports in the "Toxic" music video.
 Many comparisons were made about the similarities.